Keyboard11ZNN/keyboard11znn.github.io/source/index.rst

 Welcome to Keyboard11 ZNN website!
 ==================================================

-.. centered:: A WORK-IN-PROGRESS DOCUMENTATION OF A SICK PROGRAMMER'S MIND
+**A WORK-IN-PROGRESS DOCUMENTATION OF A SICK PROGRAMMER'S MIND**

-There, I just justified using a documentation tool to write what is effectively a dumb blog.
-Jokers beware, joke might be on you.

-Zigh.
+(This tagline is there exclusively to stop you from complaining about usage of a documentation writing tool to write, effectively, something more reminiscent of a blog.)

 .. toctree::
    :maxdepth: 1